2muchcoffeecom/ngx-restangular/README.md

 Ng2-Restangular is in beta-version now.
 Almost all functionality was transferred from the Restangular.
 We are open to any cooperation in terms of its further development.
+In next versions default response method will be observables.
+Later library "q" will be replaced by "RxJS".

 #How do I add this to my project?